-Also, The Company acts as a custodian of eToro Group Trading Limited, an affiliate company, and holds the cryptocurrencies assets in segregated wallets "earnmarked" as clients' omnibus accounts (off balance sheet items).
+Also, The Company acts as a custodian of eToro Group Trading Limited, an affiliate company, and holds the cryptocurrencies assets in segregated wallets "earn-marked" as clients' omnibus accounts (off balance sheet items).
 All crypto currencies trades are executed by eToro Group Trading Limited, which acts as an executing broker for the clients.

-Capital Requirements for Crypto Asset Exposures
+4.2.1.4.3 Capital Requirements for Crypto Asset Exposures

-The Company calculates capital requirements for its exposures to cryptos and/or in financial instruments relating to crypto assets in line with CySEC Circular C462 on the Prudential treatment of crypto assets and enhancement of risk management procedures associated with crypto assets.
+The Company calculates capital requirements for its exposures to cryptos and/or in financial instruments relating to crypto assets amounting to USD1.157.612 in line with CySEC Circular C462 on the Prudential treatment of crypto assets and enhancement of risk management procedures associated with crypto assets.

 Specifically, the Company calculates capital requirements, under the following K-Factors: